haiafara/underpass/README.md

 ## How To Contribute

-* Check out the latest development branch to make sure the feature hasn't been implemented or the bug hasn't been fixed yet;
+* Check out the latest master branch to make sure the feature hasn't been implemented or the bug hasn't been fixed yet
-* Check out the issue tracker to make sure someone already hasn't requested it and / or contributed it;
+* Check out the issue tracker to make sure someone already hasn't requested it and / or contributed it
-* Fork the project, clone the fork, run `bundle install` and then make sure `rspec` runs;
+* Fork the project, clone the fork, run `bundle install` and then make sure `rspec` runs
-* Start a feature / bugfix branch;
+* Start a feature / bugfix branch
-* Commit and push until you are happy with your contribution;
+* Commit and push until you are happy with your contribution
 * Make sure to add specs for it.
-This is important so your contribution won't be broken in a future version unintentionally.
+This is important so your contribution won't be broken in a future version unintentionally

 Further tips:

-* To test drive the library run `bundle console`;
+* To test drive the library run `bundle console`
-* Run `guard` in the project directory, it'll watch for file changes and run Rubocop and RSpec for real time feedback.
+* Run `guard` in the project directory, it'll watch for file changes and run Rubocop and RSpec for real time feedback

 ## License